 Funding for Florida's critically eroded beaches is managed by the Beach Management Funding Assistance Program.
 The program provides and manages grants to local governments (up to 75 percent of project costs) for planning and implementing beach and inlet management projects on the Gulf of Mexico, Atlantic Ocean or Straits of Florida to protect upland structures and infrastructure, provide critical habitat for threatened and endangered species, provide recreational opportunities, and support local economies through tourism.
 Learn more about Funding Eligibility.

 Recognizing the importance of the state's beaches, the Florida Legislature in 1986 adopted a posture of protecting and restoring the state's beaches through a comprehensive beach management planning program.
 The program evaluates beach erosion problems throughout the state seeking viable solutions.
-The program is authorized by Section 161.101, Florida Statutes, and rules of Chapter 62B-36, F.A.C.
+The program is authorized by Section 161.101, Florida Statutes, and rules of Chapter 62B-36, Florida Administrative Code.

-Financial assistance in an amount up to 50 percent of project costs is available to Florida's local governments, including county and municipal governments, community development districts and special taxing districts.
+Financial assistance in an amount up to 50% of beach projects and up to 75% of inlet project costs is available to Florida's local governments, including county and municipal governments, community development districts and special taxing districts.
 Eligible activities include:

 Beach Funding Resources

 For program documents, such as Beach Management Plans, legislative funding requests and budget plans, project fund tracking, financial summary reports, see Beaches Funding Documents website.

 For reports on the various audits of the Beach Management Funding Assistance Program, see the Beaches Funding Audits website.

 For more information on beaches and inlets, including permitting, critical coastal erosion, coastal construction control line, coastal engineering, hydrology and geology, and coastal and shoreline data, please see the Office of Resilience and Coastal Protection's Beaches Program website.